datascienceinstitute/data-media-society/index.md

 ## Spring 2021

+The Center for Data, Media and Society is interested in the human in data.
+It is comprised of students and faculty who are engaged in both creative as well as research practices grounded in data.
+We study the ways in which we can use data to understand human behavior, and we address questions about how data and data processing are shaping how we work, how we live, and what it means to be a person in a networked, digitized world.

+Each term, the DSI Center for Data, Media and Society supports original, interdisciplinary work at the intersection of data science and the humanities (broadly defined).
+By offering funding for promising undergraduate, masters, or graduate students research assistants, our aim is to accelerate collaborative, high-impact research projects whose goals and approaches may not fit within traditional departmental boundaries.

 ### Call for Research Proposals

-#### Overview

-The DSI Center for Data, Media and Society is pleased to announce our call for spring project proposals.
-The purpose of the program is to identify promising undergraduate, masters, or graduate students to accelerate collaborative, high-impact research projects in the humanities (broadly defined).

-#### Project requirements

 We encourage both faculty and students to submit project proposals.
 The primary requirement is that a project must ensure that there are at least **2 research mentors** - one in humanities and one in DSI/CS - that can meet weekly with the funded students.
 Thus, students may submit a proposal if they have identified research mentors for the project.